bennett39/dp-starter-blog/content/blog/abstraction/index.md

 But I will say that understanding the core concepts of computers and how they work will take you much farther than just understanding a single language, web framework, or library.

-> In the day and age of cloud computing, interpreted languages, web frameworks, serverless, and big data, understanding the fundamentals is less common and more valuable than ever.
+In the day and age of cloud computing, interpreted languages, serverless, and big data, understanding the fundamentals is less common and more valuable than ever.

 ### Why You Should Care